elezine/Northern_Change_Lab/Resources.md

 ## Learning python
 1. A bare-bones, interactive [tutorial](https://www.learnpython.org/) in python basics, with a more detailed version available for purchase at DataCamp.

 2. MIT 6.00: [Introduction to Computer Science and Programming](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/): How Ethan learned programming and python.
-Not recommended because it is taught in python 2.xx, while python 3.xx is now current.
+Not recommended because it is quite verbose!
+It is also taught in python 2.xx, while python 3.xx is now current.

 3. Matplotlib plotting style [guide](https://matplotlib.org/gallery.html)